-SFAI asks of our staff, residents, and fellows who identify as white to acknowledge our privilege and take responsibility in educating ourselve —NOT to rely on people of color, LGBTQIA, disabled, or otherwise marginalized, underrepresented or oppressed communities to do the work for us.
+SFAI asks of our staff, residents, and fellows who identify as white, able-bodied, cisgendered, financially or otherwise privileged, to acknowledge our privilege and take responsibility in educating ourselves – not to rely on people of color, LGBTQ+, disabled, or otherwise marginalized, underrepresented, or oppressed communities to do the work for us.

 We have identified these 6 Ways to Foster Inclusivity: